si-mv/swe-resources/module-2/unit-1/workshop-4/README.md

 You should follow the instructions for server-side web apps.
 Since we're learning, **don't** use the client library `googleapis` - you should follow the HTTP/REST instructions.
 This will help you to understand the flow without obscuring away the details.
 (We will look at using libraries later.)

 Once you've managed to get a basic flow together, go ahead and build an app around Google's API.
 It can do whatever you want it to do - get creative!

+## Extension

+Strengthen your security by including a **state** param when you redirect to Google's login page.
+The OAuth server will include the state param in its response - you should check that it is the same one you sent!